 When Human Source operations are properly managed, they can lead to major impact.
 Many of the most successful anti-doping investigations have been initiated by or benefited from the support of Human Sources.
 The Human Source Management Guidelines serve as a baseline for the successful management and remuneration of human sources.
 All ADOs are strongly encouraged to integrate these best practices into their Human Source programs.

-For further information or questions on Human Source management please contact WADA's Confidential Information Unit at CIU@wada-ama.org.
+For further information or questions on Human Source management please contact WADA's Intelligence Unit at intelligence@wada-ama.org.